-The Red Meadow Creek fish abundance section is located at the first crossing of Forest Road 115.
-The bridge is the center of the section which extends 75 m up and downstream.
-Field crews have electrofished this section during 16 of the past 23 years.
+The Red Meadow Creek fish abundance monitoring section is located at the first crossing of Forest Road 115.
+The bridge is the center of the section which extends 75m up and downstream.
+Field crews have electrofished this section during 17 of the past 24 years; we did not survey this section in 1991, 1992, 1993 and 1997.
 Our initial survey was in 1983.
 Throughout this area the channel is occasionally confined by steep banks and stream gradient is approximately 2.0 percent.
 The substrate is dominantly cobble and large gravel.
 The habitat type is a combination of riffle/run and pocketwater.
 The channel is relatively stable with moderate amounts of large woody debris.
 The Red Bench fire burned over this section in 1988 and we saw a substantial increase in woody debris following the fire.
 This section is located at the downstream end of the bull trout spawning area in Red Meadow Creek.

-During the years when we surveyed Red Meadow Creek estimates of Age I and older bull trout abundance have ranged from a high of 77±10 during 1983 to a low of 8±4 during 1999 (Figure 7, Appendix C-5).
-During the three year period between 1994 and 1996, again in 2000, 2001 and 2004 the electrofishing crew did not capture enough juvenile bull trout to calculate valid estimates.
-The values reported for \hat{N} in Appendix C-5 during these years are the total numbers of juvenile bull trout captured during the first electrofishing pass.
-The average estimated number of Age I and older bull trout in this section is 33.4.
-Juvenile bull trout density during the period of record has ranged from 5.87 to 0.16 Age I and older bull trout per 100 m2 of stream surface area (Figure 7).
+During the years when we surveyed Red Meadow Creek, estimates of Age I and older bull trout abundance have ranged from a high of 77 ± 10 during 1983 to a low of 8 ± 4 during 1999 (Figure 7, Appendix C-5).
+During the three year period between 1994 and 1996, again in 2000, 2001, 2004 and 2005 the electrofishing crew did not capture enough juvenile bull trout to calculate valid estimates.
+The values reported for \hat{N} in Appendix C-5 during these years are the total numbers of juvenile bull trout captured Figure 7.
+Densities of Age I and older bull trout calculated from electrofishing in the index section of Red Meadow Creek from 1983 through 2005.

+during the first electrofishing pass.
+The average estimated number of Age I and older bull trout in this section is 33.4 fish during the ten years of valid estimates.
+Juvenile bull trout density during the period of record has ranged from 5.87 to 0.09 Age I and older bull trout per 100 m2 of stream surface area (Figure 7).
 During the ten years when estimates could be calculated, juvenile bull trout density in the Red Meadow section has averaged 2.68 per 100 m2.
 Densities reported in Appendix C-5 for years when no estimate is available are expansions from the numbers captured during the first electrofishing pass and are underestimates of total density.
+When these are included average density drops to 1.72 fish per 100 m2.
+The 2005 results are the lowest observed to date.